Saul Creek Apiary

 Lemon Grass Oil: Pheromone scents can get expensive when setting out several traps combined with the fact that as time goes on the commercially produced scents start to diminish.
-Another option that has had good results among Beekeepers including us, is using Lemon Grass Oil which can be purchased at most health food stores.
-The advantage to this is the scent can be refreshed from time to time by placing a few drops of the Oil on a Q-Tip or Cotton Ball or simply placing it directly inside the trap on top of a frame.
+Another option that has had good results among Beekeepers is using Lemon Grass Oil which can be purchased at most health food stores.
+The advantage to this is the scent can be refreshed from time to time by placing a few drops of the Oil on a piece of cotton or placing it directly inside the trap.

 Used Hive Equipment: Of all the Swarm Trap choices available to Beekeepers some will say and I have to agree the absolute best Trap is a Used Hive Body.
 Used Equipment absorbs the smell of it's previous tenants therefore making an all natural attractant.
 Not only do you have the Queens Pheromone scent you also have Wax and other by products of the colony that Bees can sense and are attracted to.
 Often time Hives that have been recently abandoned by their previous owners are soon inhabited by another colony looking for a new home.

 Using Old Comb, Honey and other Products of the hive for a lure: Every Beekeeper should always be concerned about the Health of their Apiary.
 Many Beekeepers use old comb for a lure which contains small amounts of honey and pollen and also contains the Queens Pheromone scent as an attractant which can produce extremely good results in a swarm trap.
 It can also attract unwanted pest such as Wax Moths which can decimate a weak colony, ruin stored drawn comb and foundation and can cause damage to hive bodies and frames that often times cannot be repaired.